Practice of Medicine

 NEJM Study shows 1% of physicians accounted for one-third of all paid claims

-A study in the January 2016 New England Journal of Medicine analyzed paid medical liability claims, (an indemnity payment made to an injured party), and the physician’s name was reported to the National Practitioner Data Bank (NPDB) to determine if the characteristics of claim-prone physicians could be identified.
+A study in the January 2016 New England Journal of Medicine analyzed paid medical liability claims in which an indemnity payment was made to an injured party and the physician’s name was reported to the National Practitioner Data Bank (NPDB) to determine if the characteristics of claim-prone physicians could be identified.

 David M. Studdert, LLB, ScD, of Stanford University and his colleagues analyzed 66,426 claims in the NPDB that were paid in the US from 2005 through 2014.
 Investigators calculated the cumulative distribution of paid claims in two physician populations: doctors with one or more paid claims and all active physicians.